-Honey not only gets you the lowest prices but also earns you gift cards.
+Honey, not only gets you the lowest prices but also earns your gift cards.
 Honey is a free Chrome extension that follows where you shop and automatically applies the best coupon codes so you get the lowest prices possible.

 There are gift cards for just about everyone that can be redeemed and not only do you get the lowest prices, but you get gift cards too.